What employees really, really want from you

 The need to build connections in the new workplace is a growing theme across management and leadership discussion forums.

-‘It’s important to have tools that make the remote workers feel as much a part of the organisation as if he or she were in the office.
-Remote workers who feel remote also feel isolated from the company, and that drives down productivity.’
+“It’s important to have tools that make the remote workers feel as much a part of the organization as if he or she were in the office.
+Remote workers who feel remote also feel isolated from the company, and that drives down productivity.”

-‘Respondents who didn’t have a best friend or strong relationships with co-workers only had a one-in-twelve chance of being engaged.”
+“Respondents who didn’t have a best friend or strong relationships with co-workers only had a 1-in-12 chance of being engaged.”

-While all of these play an important role in any effective organisation, today’s employees expect and crave new collaboration tools to help them do their jobs.
+While all of these play an important role in any effective organization, today’s employees expect and crave new collaboration tools to help them do their jobs.

 Key findings:

-- The modernisation imperative: 74% think that work environments of the future will be more collaborative.
+- The modernization imperative: 74% think that work environments of the future will be more collaborative.

 - Get real (time): 80% expect colleagues to answer emails as quickly as possible.
-And about three quarters, or 74%, prefer the ability to send real-time messages at work.
+And about three-fourths, or 74%, prefer the ability to send real-time messages at work.

-- Joining the dots: those who communicate via workplace messaging and collaboration apps are more likely to describe their office as connected (30% compared with 22%).
+- Connecting the dots: Those who communicate via workplace messaging and collaboration apps are more likely to describe their office as connected (30% compared with 22%).

 Weaving the new fabric of work